 One of the most authentic ways to teach students how to spell is through the reading and writing connection.
-It allows them to learn how to spell words in context, as opposed to learning them in isolation.
+It allows them to learn how to spell words in context instead of learning them in isolation.
 For example, beginning readers may be learning new sight words, such as “the” and “it.”
 Educators lead them in guided reading sessions using texts that contain these words.
-This is an ideal time to also have the students begin writing the words.
+This is an ideal time also to have the students begin writing the words.
 Reading the words in print, paired with writing them, helps strengthen their memory of how the words look.
 Educators can take cues from their students to determine how frequently to introduce new words.

 There are many ways students can practice learning to spell words.
 They may take a word and write it in a sentence.
-For beginning writers, they could write two or three sentences, using a prescribed pattern.
+For beginning writers, they could write two or three sentences using a prescribed pattern.
 For example, when learning the word “like,” students could use the sentence stem, “I like…” then complete the sentence with a picture or word.
-Having students create these patterned sentences in a book format gives them the opportunity to then read their book to others.
+Having students create these patterned sentences in a book format allows them to read their book to others.
 This is another way to strengthen their recognition of the word “like.”

 Students may enjoy spelling words using different modalities.
 They can write words using salt or sand trays.
 They can use paintbrushes and water to make words outside, on brick walls or pavement.
 They may enjoy using sidewalk chalk to create words.
 Markers and mini-whiteboards or chalk and mini-chalkboards are other ways to practice words.
 Students can also build words using magnetic letters or letter tiles.

-There are many games educators can introduce students to in order to practice spelling.
+There are many games educators can introduce students to practice spelling.
 Older students can play board games like Scrabble and Boggle for opportunities to make words.
 Students can also use specific word lists to create word searches and crossword puzzles for each other.
 For younger students who are beginning readers and writers, they may solve a word search that contains the same word multiple times.
-Hangman is another game that requires students to correctly spell words.
+Hangman is another game that requires students to spell words correctly.

 Students who are ready for more challenging words can learn word families such as “ight.”
 A word ending like this may require direct teaching, given the silent letters that students may be unfamiliar with.
 Students may also require explicit teaching to learn a word family such as “eat.”
 The challenging part is the different sounds “eat” make, depending on whether the letters are in a word like “great” or a word like “beat.”